 Several academic groups conduct research around Solid.
 If you are interested in being listed send an email to email@example.com with a description of the research project and link to the website.

-Solid started at the CSAIL Solid Social Linked Data Lab in 2015, which is now CSAIL DIG.
-The research on Solid at MIT focuses include verifiable credentials, privacy-preserving data aggregation on the decentralised web and investigating decentralised management of health and fitness data.
+Solid started at the Decentralized Information Group of CSAIL at MIT.
+Research focuses include verifiable credentials, privacy-preserving data aggregation on the decentralised web and investigating decentralised management of health and fitness data.

 Contact Lalana Kagal

 Oxford University Computer Science Lab - Oxford Martin School’s program on Ethical Web and Data Architectures.

 The work at the Oxford Martin School’s program on Ethical Web and Data Architectures focuses on four themes: data autonomy, data privacy, algorithmic accountability, and data sharing.
 In 2020, a grant was received to architect new ethical data systems such as Solid.

 The KNowledge on Web Scale (KNoWS) group at Ghent University – imec